-Kazuko's wackyramblings about her failed relationships.
+Kazuko's wacky ramblings about her failed relationships.
 In the first episode she warns the girls about men who judge women by the eggs they can prepare.
 Incubator turns out to be exactly that kind of guy.
 In episode 4 she goes off on a tangent about biological eligibility having nothing to do with finding or pursuing love.
 Unfortunately Sayaka is in no state to listen and only gets worse.
 It's also possible that, in light of what happens to Sayaka, her frustration, instead of something to be taken lightly, might be a symptom of deep depression.

 Genius Bonus: This show is crammed full of it, from the Shout Outs to obscure 19th century literature and musicians, mythological references, Faust quotes, and coded runic fonts.
-Sometimes you even have to pause and zoom in on a tiny portion of a frame to find some of them.
+Sometimes you have to pause and zoom in on a tiny portion of a frame to find some of them.

 Physicists will laugh when they realize that Kyubey is Maxwell's Demon.

 魔法少女.
 Mahou Shoujo.
 Magical Girl, right?
 Lets examine this. 少女: Shoujo, which means girl. 魔法.
 Mahou, which means magic, right?
 Not exactly — it means "Evil Spirit" + Method", typically meaning Magic in General.
-But if you take it one step further, you get 魔女.
+If you take it one step further, you get 魔女.
 Evil Spirit + Woman.
 Majo.
 Witch.

 Kyubey: "Since this country calls women who are still growing up a shoujo (少女 girl), for girls who on the way of becoming majo (魔女 witch), it's logical to call them a mahou shoujo (魔法少女 magical girl)."